Marketing is hard

 Unfortunately, while I like to believe I have good taste, the product is the easy part.
 Getting people aware of what we're doing and convincing them its worth trying is what matters in today's world.

-90% of my life goes into GTM.
+90% of my life goes into thinking about GTM.
 This is a write up of what we're exploring and some useful resources.

 Who are we targeting?